Mortgage Calculator,

 Continuous Compounding

 Continuous compounding represents the mathematical limit as n approaches infinity.
-In practice, the difference between daily and continuous compounding is negligible for typical APYs, but the continuous formula is analytically cleaner and is the default because it connects naturally to the GBM stochastic model.
+In practice, the difference between daily and continuous compounding is usually small for typical annual return assumptions, but the continuous formula is analytically cleaner and connects naturally to the GBM stochastic model.

 Geometric Brownian Motion (GBM)